Logging

 How can I configure this property?

 • Appender pattern for output to a file.
-Supported only with the default Logback setup.
+Its default value varies according to the logging system.

 org.springframework.boot.context.logging.LoggingApplicationListener.